7. The Early Years, Phase II. (And a Moral: Always Look for Letters)

 • Side note: this might also be startling

-So, this was 1903.
-What was the world like then, outside of Menands, New York, I wondered.
+What was the world like then, outside of Menands, New York?
 Some highlights: Teddy Roosevelt was president; the Ford Motor Company formed and released the Model A (also known as a horseless carriage); the first silent film was released; and, more apropos to Helen’s future, The Wright Brothers had their first flight on the Kitty Hawk.
 And refrigeration and electricity were not yet widespread.
 In other words, it was a long time ago (at least in American terms).

 There are two pictures of houses in with the childhood photos.